hyperspy/hyperspy/doc/user_guide/visualisation.rst

 Relative Markers
 ----------------

-Many times when annotating 1-D Plots you want to add markers which are relative to the data.
-For example you may want to add a line which goes from [0, y] where y is the value at x.
-To do this you can set the ``offset_transform`` and/or ``transfrom`` to ``"relative"``.
+Many times when annotating 1-D Plots, you want to add markers which are relative to the data.
+For example, you may want to add a line which goes from [0, y], where y is the value at x.
+To do this, you can set the ``offset_transform`` and/or ``transform`` to ``"relative"``.

 .. code::